Recreation Boating’s Best Kayaks

 This review is featured in Canoe & Kayak‘s 2012 Beginner’s Guide

 Sunny days and warm, blue water.
 White sand beaches.
 Palm trees.
 Really, it’s hard to think of a good reason not to go paddling in Southwest Florida, even if you have no idea what you’re doing.
-That’s why we decided to team up with the Calusa Blueway Paddling Festival in Fort Myers and gather an enthusiastic crew of newbies to try out some of the best beginner-friendly kayaks you can buy, on some of the most beginner-friendly backwaters you can float.
+That’s why we decided to team up with the Calusa Blueway Paddling Festival in Fort Myers and gather an enthusiastic crew of newbies to try out some of the best kayaks beginners can buy, on some of the most beginner-friendly backwaters you can float.
 A tried-and-true, easy-to-use “rec” (recreational) kayak is the perfect craft in which to begin your paddling career.
 Shorter, wider and easier to maneuver than full-on touring kayaks, rec boats are generally more comfortable, stable, and affordable than other kayak models.
 And after cruising around the sun-dappled mangroves of the Gulf for three days, we can assure you, any one of these six fun-oriented rides will help you get off the couch, on the water, and over the learning curve. — Dave Costello

 Hurricane Santee 126